-There are a number of external demands for information from OGE reflecting increased public interest in OGE's work.
-For example, OGE processed requests from the
+Open Government: There are a number of external demands for information from OGE, reflecting increased public interest in OGE's work.
+For example, OGE processed requests from the public, news media, and government to inspect nearly 7,000 documents under the Ethics in Government Act, including public financial disclosure reports, periodic transaction reports, certificates of divestiture, and other covered records.

-Individuals and organizations also continue to seek information from OGE through the Freedom of Information Act (FOIA).
-In fiscal year 2018, OGE continued to grapple with a backlog of FOIA requests due to a 400 percent increase in FOIA requests in fiscal year 2017.
-In addition, OGE continued to receive a higher than average number of new FOIA requests in fiscal year 2018.
-OGE also received requests for assistance from other stakeholders, including 1,600 requests from private citizens.
+FOIA: Individuals and organizations also continue to seek information from OGE through the Freedom of Information Act (FOIA).
+In fiscal year 2020, OGE significantly reduced the backlog of FOIA requests caused by a dramatic increase in FOIA requests in prior fiscal years.
+In addition, OGE received nearly ninety (90) new FOIA requests in fiscal year 2020.
+OGE also received requests for assistance from other stakeholders, including approximately 750 requests from non-government, external stakeholders.